lara-martin/Principles-of-AI/homeworks/extra-credit-report.md

 ## Grading
-- A pdf of your report is due by midnight December 19, 2023.
 - You will get 2 points on your final grade if you follow all of these grading criteria:
   - Report is well-written and easy to follow.
   - Articles that are cited are 1) from highly-cited conferences or journals and 2) cited correctly.
 You have at least 3 articles you cite.